egotto/Sorter.BigFiles/README.md

   - _SourceFileDirectory_ - directory with the source file
   - _OutputFilesDirectory_ - directory with output and temporary files after processing (will be created if it does not exist).

+## How to change the original format of strings for sorting
+As mentioned above, one of the advantages of this approach is its versatility.
+I have not optimized the algorithm for one particular string format.
+I've optimized it for versatility.
+To use a different source line format, modify/replace the `Models/SortLine.cs` file and `IHaveSortableStructure` interface that stored in the `Models/ISortLine.cs`.
+The class SortLine must inherit the interfaces ISortLine<T>, IHaveSortableStructure and the base abstract class SortLineBase.
+The IHaveSortableStructure interface contains the proposed string structure for sorting.
+To implement another structure, you need:
+1. Implement a constructor that takes a string as input and initializes properties.
+In fact, this is a deserialization of a string.
+2. Implement the `IComparable<T>` and `IEquatable<T>` interfaces for efficient sorting using Array.Sort().
+3. Implement the `SerialazeToString()` method.
+This is the reverse serialization of an object into a string for later saving to a file.

 ## Structure and principle of work.
 The algorithm works as follows.